cryptojoks/antofy-wallet/src/faq/en/management/how-to-backup-wallet.md

 # How do you backup a wallet(s)?

 Wallet backup is one of the most important steps.
-Users are recommended to follow instructions and complete backup steps for each wallet in the Unstoppable app.
+Users are recommended to follow instructions and complete backup steps for each wallet in the Antofy app.

 - Go to Settings >> Manage Wallets section of the app.
 - All wallets where the backup procedure has not been completed have a red alert icon.